mmervecerit/mmervecerit/README.md

-- 👋 Hi, I’m @mmervecerit
+- 👋 Hi, I’m @mmervecerit, a PhD Candidate at Stanford University, AI Engineer at Atypical AI.
-- 👀 I’m interested in the intersection of Applied AI & Human Learning and Wellbeing
+- 👀 I’m working in the intersection of AI & Learning and Mental Health.
-- 🌱 I’m currently learning Multilevel Hidden Markov Models and how to work with massive longitudinal time series data
-- 💞️ I’m looking to collaborate on time series & computer vision tasks that serve to create a social impact
 - 📫 How to reach me -> mervecer@stanford.edu

 <!---